 The goal of aerobic fitness is to increase the amount of oxygen that goes to the heart and muscles, which allows them to work longer.
 Any activities, including many kinds of daily activities, that raise the heart rate and keep it up for an extended period of time can improve aerobic fitness.
 If the activities are done regularly and long enough, they can help improve fitness.

 Experts recommend that adults try to do moderate to vigorous activity for at least 2½ hours a week.
 People can choose to do one or both types of activity.
-And it's fine to be active in blocks of 10 minutes or more throughout the day and week.
+And it's fine to be active in shorter periods of time throughout the day and week that add up to the recommended goals.
 Children as young as preschool age benefit from being active.
-It's best for teenagers and children (starting at age 5) to do moderate to vigorous activity at least 1 hour every day.
+It's best for teens and children (starting at age 5) to do moderate to vigorous activity at least 1 hour every day.

 It's always a good idea to talk to your doctor before starting an exercise program.